lenskit/lkpy/doc/evaluation/topn-metrics.rst

     rla.add_metric(ndcg, k=5)
     rla.add_metric(ndcg, name='ndcg_10', k=10)

 The default is to allow unbounded lists.
-When using large recommendation lists, and users never have more test ratings than there are recommended items, the default makes sense.
+When using large recommendation lists, if users never have more test ratings than there are recommended items, the default makes sense.
+For short recommendation lists you will usually need to specify ``k``.
+Unfortunately, there isn't a practical way to guess ``k``, because shorter lists may mean that the recommender could not produce a full-length list.

 Classification Metrics